darioizzo/audi/doc/sphinx2/index.rst

 ================================

-Audi (not the car, rather from latin: "listen!") is an open source, header only, C++ library (exposed to python in the pyaudi package) that implements the algebra of Taylor truncated polynomial.
+Audi (not the car, rather from latin: "listen!") is an open source, header only, C++ library (exposed to python in the pyaudi package) that implements the algebra of Taylor truncated polynomials and a few algorithms useful for its applications.

 It was created with the aim to offer a solution to the user in need of a generic automated differentiation system.
 While other automated differentiation codes may be more